 My son took a while to climb all the way up and over, and I never try to push him.
-After we add on the slide for him, it has seen increased in usage and fun.
+After we add on the slide for him, it has seen an increase in usage and fun.

 The child can learn to coordinate their whole body with this Pikler triangle.
 If you also get a slide to go with it, you will see hours of fun.
 My son even uses it as a car ramp.

-One thing that I notice my son got attracted immediately when he saw it was the play kitchen.
-Finding an appropriate sized play kitchen for our young toddler is no easy feat, but I did find some good ones in the UK.
+One thing that I notice my son got attracted to immediately when he saw it was the play kitchen.
+Finding an appropriately sized play kitchen for our young toddler is no easy feat, but I did find some good ones in the UK.